 Several possible benefits can arise from the addition of capacity when current capacity is not yet fully in operation.
-These benefits include: (1) any resulting fuel savings; (2) any enhancement in reliability attributable to the fact that the plants are newer than those previously available; (3) adaptation to the requirements of rational investment policy in an arena in which technology and other factors such as marked scale economies render investment inherently lumpy; (4) reductions in emissions attributable to reduced reliance on fossil fuels; and (5) insurance against blackouts, brownouts, or longer-period capacity shortages that can be caused by unforeseeable increases in demand, decreases in supply from other sources, or both.6 These are not necessarily all the benefits that the availability of new plants may yield, but they illustrate the considerable number of attributes that regulators must consider.
+These benefits include: (1) any resulting fuel savings; (2) any enhancement in reliability attributable to the fact that the plants are newer than those previously available; (3) adaptation to the requirements of rational investment policy in an arena in which technology and other factors such as marked scale economies render investment inherently lumpy; (4) reductions in emissions attributable to reduced reliance on fossil fuels; and (5) insurance against blackouts, brownouts, or longer-period capacity shortages that can be caused by unforeseeable increases in demand, decreases in supply from other sources, or both.
+The demand curve facing any one firm can be derived by subtracting from the market demand curve the aggregate supply curve of all n-1 other firms in the market.
+In this sense, an unforeseeable surge in demand for the output of an individual firm can result from either an increase in market demand (accompanying a summer heat wave, for example) or a decrease in the available capacity of the firm's competitors (as when a competitor shuts down a generation plant for unexpected maintenance or premature decommissioning, for example).
+These five examples above are not necessarily all the benefits that the availability of new plants may yield, but they illustrate the considerable number of attributes that regulators must consider.